jamiul-islam/pc-builder-application/README.md

 fix server error,

+- change nextAuth redirect uri in google and github
-- change env variable of firebase config
+- change env variable of firebase config and nexAuth uri
 - change callbackUrl from localhost to production url